Wouter-IT/map-tutorials/README.md

 ### **How to deploy the project yourself**
 The website was deployed to GitHub pages.
 In order to replicate the website in your own environment please follow the steps below:
-  1. In the GitHub repository which you can find throug [this link](https://github.com/Wouter-IT/maps-tutorial) navigate to the **Settings** tab.
+  1. In the GitHub repository which you can find through [this link](https://github.com/Wouter-IT/maps-tutorial) navigate to the **Settings** tab.
   ![screenshot of GitHub repository with settings highlighted](assets/images/readme/step1.jpg)
-  2. In settings, navigate to the **Pages** tab on the left hand side in the section "Code and automation".
+  2. In settings, navigate to the **Pages** tab on the left-hand side in the section "Code and automation".
   3. Under **Source**, set the branch to **main** and then click **save**.
   ![screenshot of "pages" and branch section highlighted](assets/images/readme/step3.jpg)
   4. Upon selection, the page will automatically refresh.
 A ribbon display will indicate the deployment has been successful.